leomeyer/opdi_core/code/c/libraries/POCO/readme.txt

 The POCO libraries are required to build the OPDI test configs WinOPDI, LinOPDI and RaspOPDI.
-OpenHAT also uses this library within the opdid_core submodule.
+OpenHAT also uses this library within the opdi_core submodule.

 Download the POCO C++ libraries from pocoproject.org and extract them into this folder, omitting the versioned top folder.
 Build them to make the library files available to the configs.